gameshowstudio/gameshowstudio.github.io/updates.md

 Game Show Studio now comes with questions to use in your trivia game.
 Choose from built-in question sets or create your own.

 There is a new Questions Pane on both iPhone and iPad.
 On iPhone, the pane fills the entire main area of the screen.
-Note that while there are players assigned to teams, the [Host Info View](#host-info-view) will be visible so that the scores and buzz-in status is always available to the host.
+Note that while there are players assigned to teams, the [Host Info View](#host-info-view) will be visible so that the scores and buzz-in status are always available to the host.

 ![questions pane on iPhone](/images/v2-0-0/score-and-buzz-in-info-pane-scores-320.png){: height="350px" }